 And it is the only mistletoe that has the distinctive forked branches, paired symmetrical evergreen leaves and pearlescent white berries associated with midwinter and Christmas.

-But other mistletoe species feature in the website too, so do have a look around even if you don’t have the right mistletoe growing in your neighbourhood!
+But other mistletoe species feature in the website too, so do have a look around even if you don’t have the original mistletoe growing in your neighbourhood!

 - What is Mistletoe?

 - Mistletoe News